mrazjava/booklink/README.md

 `sudo usermod -aG docker ${USER}`.

 ## Branching / CI Pipeline
-Work is done on a `feature/*` branch.
-Push to feature triggers build with unit tests.
-Feature is merged to `develop`.
-Merge to develop triggers a full test suite (unit/integration) and builds a snapshot docker image pushed to github [packages](https://github.com/mrazjava/booklink/packages).
+Work is done on a `feature/*` or `bug/*` branch.
+Push to such branch triggers unit tests only.
+These branches are merged to `develop`.

+Merge to `develop` triggers a release CI pipeline which:

+* runs a full test suite (unit/integration)
+* builds latest **snapshot** docker image(s) based on project source which triggered commit
+* pushes generated images to dockerhub: [`booklink-backend-develop`](https://hub.docker.com/repository/docker/mrazjava/booklink-backend-develop) & [`booklink-frontend-vue-develop`](https://hub.docker.com/repository/docker/mrazjava/booklink-frontend-vue-develop)
+* sandbox `stg` will immediately use these new images on next run

 Release is made by merging `develop` into `master`.

 * Direct commits to `develop` should be avoided.
 * Direct commits to `master` should never happen except for hotfixes.
 If hotfix is applied to master, it is immediately backported to develop.

 Merge to `master` triggers release CI pipeline which:

-* builds application from master sources
+* builds application from `master` sources
-* builds latest release docker image(s) based on source tree which triggered commit (eg: `booklink-backend`, `booklink-web`)
+* builds latest **release** docker image(s) based on project source which triggered commit
-* pushes latest release docker image to [github packages](https://github.com/mrazjava/booklink/packages) (`web-master`,`backend-master`)
+* pushes generated images to dockerhub: [`booklink-backend-master`](https://hub.docker.com/repository/docker/mrazjava/booklink-backend-master) & [`booklink-frontend-vue-master`](https://hub.docker.com/repository/docker/mrazjava/booklink-frontend-vue-master)
-* pushes latest release docker image to AWS ECR (`latest` tag of the above)
+* pushes same dockerhub image copies, tagged as `latest` pre-release candidates to AWS ECR

-`master` version of `booklink/docker-compose.yml` (project root) bootstraps app from release ready images (`-master:latest`).
-As such, image changes to this file from `develop` branch should not be merged.
+* AWS `pre` release environment will be automatically re-deployed
+* sandbox `pre` will immediately use these new images on next run

+## Versioning
+Versions are bumped up manually, in `develop`, immediately after tagging `master` branch:

+* for `booklink-backend` in `pom.xml`
+* for `booklink-frontend-vue` in `package.json`

+A bump by default occurs to the minor number, eg: `X.Y.Z` where `X` would have been a major release, `Y` a minor release, and `Z` a hotfix/patch release.
+If the scope of release changes, version can be adjusted later on.
+Tagging master does not necessailry imply live deploy which is done manually and therefore may bypass specific tagged release.
+Therefore it is possibly to have a tagged, versioned release without it ever being deployed live to the AWS cloud.
+Such release would still be available in the `live` sandbox environment though.
+In anycase, for these reasons we bump versions **after** tagging master.